ogzhnsfgl/ECommerceApp_React/README.md

 Client side has Product List page, Product Detail page, Login and Register pages and Basket page.

-- Client side has below features:
+**Client side has below features:**

-.._ Admin panel that allows CRUD operations for product, list of all orders and manage them.
+-Admin panel that allows CRUD operations for product, list of all orders and manage them.

-.._ Users have permission to add item to basket and order them.
+-Users have permission to add item to basket and order them.

 **Packages that used in the project listed below:**
-.._ React-Query
+- React-Query
-.._ Antd
+- Antd
-.._ Chakra UI
+- Chakra UI
-.._ Moment
+- Moment
-.._ React Image Gallery
+- React Image Gallery
-.._ Formik
+- Formik
-..\* Yuv
+- Yuv